Simultaneous predictive bands for functional time series using minimum entropy sets: The autoregressive Hilbertian model: ARH

 where $\mu$ is the mean function, $\Psi$ is a linear bounded (continuous) operator on $\mathcal{H}\mapsto \mathcal{H}$ and $\epsilon = \lbrace \epsilon_k, k \in \mathbb{Z} \rbrace$ a strong white noise in $\mathcal{H}$ such that $\mathbb{E}\|\epsilon_k\|< \infty$ and $E [Z_0] = \mu$, $E \|Z_0\|^2 < \infty$.
 Under mild conditions, the expression defined in Eq.~\eqref{eq:arh} defines a strictly stationary stochastic process in $\mathcal{H}$.
 Given $Z_1, \ldots, Z_n$, the best predictor of the function $Z_{n+1}$ in the mean-square-error sense is given by

 which results for the ARH process in $\widetilde{Z}_{n + 1} = \mu + \Psi(Z_n - \mu)$.
 This predictor is not statistical in nature because it depends on parameters of the unknown probability law.
 Therefore, one needs to estimate $\mu$ and $\Psi$ to get a statistical predictor.
 A simple way is to use the empirical counterpart of the population mean to estimate the mean function.
 The estimation of $\Psi$ is more cumbersome because it involves unbounded operators.
-For this, the cross--covariance operator of lag $r$ is defined as
+For this, the cross-covariance operator of lag $r$ is defined as

 which under mild conditions is a trace-class operator.
-To estimate the operator $\Psi$ we use the covariance operator ($\Gamma_0$) and the cross--covariance operator ($\Gamma_1$), related by a Yule-Walker like expression:
+To estimate the operator $\Psi$ we use the covariance operator ($\Gamma_0$) and the cross-covariance operator ($\Gamma_1$), related by a Yule-Walker like expression (see \cite{bosq2000linear}),

 If $\mathcal{H}$ is of finite dimension, then one can just plug in the empirical counterparts of $\Gamma_0$ and $\Gamma_1$ and solve to obtain $\Psi$.
 However, in the general case the unboundedness of the inverse of $\Gamma_0$ implies that the expression in Eq.~\ref{eq:yule-walker} is an ill-posed problem, see \citet{mas2011linear} for a detailed discussion.
 Fortunately, the problem has more impact for the development of theoretical results.
 The empirical equivalents of the operators are matrices and one relies on regularized versions of the inverse of the covariance matrix to obtain the estimation of $\Psi$.
-A second important property of ARH processes is worth to mention since it is used for simulation.
-Indeed, if $Z$ follows an ARH(1) then
+A second important property of ARH processes is worth mentioning since it is used for simulation.
+Indeed, if $Z$ follows an ARH(1), then

 where $\Gamma_\epsilon$ is the covariance operator of $\epsilon$ \citep[Chap 3.]{bosq2000linear}.
 This means that only two of the three operators can be chosen freely for the simulation of ARH trajectories.
-Moreover, since $\Gamma_\epsilon$ needs to be positive definite, not every couple of $\Psi$ and $\Gamma_0$ will produce a compatible innovation process $\epsilon$.
+Moreover, since $\Gamma_\epsilon$ needs to be positive-definite, not every couple of $\Psi$ and $\Gamma_0$ will produce a compatible innovation process $\epsilon$.

 \paragraph{Estimation and prediction} In practice, only finite measurements on each function are used to estimate the parameter.
 Given the finite, truncated representation of each curve in Eq.~\ref{Eq.7} and the estimated coefficients, $\hat{c}_i$, the mean function can be estimated by